 Seniors will typically take out reverse mortgages to help them better manage their expenses in retirement and to allow them to stay in their current home for as long as possible, without needing to worry about a monthly payment.
 You also won’t pay taxes on this money, as the IRS considers it as “loan proceeds”, but the interest will only be tax deductible once the loan is paid off.

 Borrowers don’t need to worry about accruing debts on these loans that exceed the value of their property, as reverse mortgages are “non-recourse” financing.
 However, foreclosures are still possible if you fail to pay property taxes, HOA fees, homeowners insurance, or any other liens that you may have on the property.
+Read more about how a reverse mortgage works.

 Find The Best Mortgage For You